-Exhibition Launches “Season of Color” at the MFA with Spring of Vibrant Programming—from Technicolor Musicals to a Lecture on Trends in Color
+Exhibition Launches “Season of Color” at the MFA with Spring of Vibrant Programming—from Technicolor Musicals to a Lecture on Color Trends

 BOSTON, MA (February 11, 2014)—Vibrant colors, dynamic patterns and skilled craftsmanship are part of spring’s Quilts and Color: The Pilgrim/Roy Collection, presented by the Museum of Fine Arts, Boston (MFA).
-The exhibition of 59 distinctive quilts is the first to explore how, over five decades, artist and designer Gerald Roy, who now lives in New Hampshire, and the late Paul Pilgrim acquired bold, eye-popping quilts that frequently echo the work of mid-20th century Abstract and Op Artists.
+The exhibition of 58 distinctive quilts is the first to explore how, over five decades, artist and designer Gerald Roy (who now lives in New Hampshire) and the late Paul Pilgrim acquired bold, eye-popping quilts that frequently echo the work of mid-20th century Abstract and Op Artists.
 The exhibition not only looks at the quilts themselves, but also examines how color theory relates to their designs.
-Pilgrim and Roy began collecting in California, and their lifelong passion for quilts led them to amass one of the finest collections in the world, numbering over 1,200 examples from across the United States.
+Pilgrim and Roy began collecting in California, and their lifelong passion for quilts led them to amass one of the finest collections in the world, numbering more than 1,200 examples from across the United States.
 Many were created by anonymous women from diverse communities stretching from 19th-century Massachusetts and Amish and Mennonite Pennsylvania to Depression-era Missouri.
 Quilting gave them a voice in a time when there were few opportunities for women to express themselves artistically.
-On view April 6–July 27, 2014 in the Ann and Graham Gund Gallery, each section of the exhibition (and the accompanying publication) is introduced by abstract works of art—one painting and seven prints by artists such as Josef Albers, Victor Vasarely and Sol LeWitt—that offer a modern look at color theory.
+On view April 6–July 27, 2014 in the Ann and Graham Gund Gallery, each section of the exhibition, and the accompanying publication, is introduced by an abstract work of art—one painting and seven prints by artists such as Josef Albers, Victor Vasarely and Sol LeWitt—that offer a modern look at color theory.
 The accompanying publication also explores the history of quilting as it rose beyond its utilitarian and decorative roots to become a form of art in its own right.
 Media sponsor is WCVB-TV Boston.

-Throughout the exhibition, Museum visitors will receive a color wheel to help them better understand, appreciate and experience the color theory explored in the show, such as vibration, gradation and contrast.
+At the entrance to the exhibition, Museum visitors will receive a color wheel to assist in appreciating and experiencing the exhibition's color theory themes, such as vibration, gradation and contrast.
 MFA members, who always receive free admission, can see the exhibition first during Member Preview Days (April 1-5) and receive priority access to the show.
 For non-members, regular Museum admission includes all-day access to the MFA along with a repeat visit within 10 days.
-Throughout the spring, the MFA will also offer a wide range of programming as part of its “Season of Color,” including screenings of technicolor musicals, a lecture on trends in color and many more activities using color as a backdrop.
+Throughout the spring, the MFA will also offer a wide range of programming as part of its “Season of Color,” including screenings of technicolor musicals, Spotlight Talks in the gallery and many more activities using color as a backdrop.

 “Paul Pilgrim and Gerald Roy brought to their collecting a discerning eye, a thirst for knowledge and a passion for quilts of exceptional color and form.
 This exhibition is not only an exploration of quilts, but also a look at the history and development of one of America’s finest collections,” said Malcolm Rogers, Ann and Graham Gund Director at the MFA.
 “From that first moment of inspiration, through the pursuit of knowledge and finally the development of a strong personal vision, the Pilgrim/Roy collection is testament to the dedication and commitment of both men.
 As we celebrate their stunning collection this spring, we look forward to hosting a number of events and activities that bring Quilts and Color to life for visitors.”